brave/browser-laptop/docs/state.md

     // See defaults in js/constants/appConfig.js
-    'general.startup-mode': string, // One of: lastTime, homePage, newTabPage 'general.homepage': string, // URL of the user's homepage 'general.show-home-button': boolean, // true if the home button should be shown 'general.useragent.value': (undefined|string), // custom user agent value 'general.downloads.default-save-path': string, // default path for saving files
+    'general.startup-mode': string, // One of: lastTime, homePage, newTabPage 'general.homepage': string, // URL of the user's homepage 'general.newtab-mode': string,  // One of: newTabPage, homePage, defaultSearchEngine 'general.show-home-button': boolean, // true if the home button should be shown 'general.useragent.value': (undefined|string), // custom user agent value 'general.downloads.default-save-path': string, // default path for saving files